brodi-xx/e-comm-backend/README.md

 ## Installation

-To install the application, you would pull the files from my repo and install node and express.js
+Clone the repo and install the necessary packages

 ## Usage

-Once you have the file running, you are able to add, save, delete your notes
+The ability to create, update, and delete data in the database

 ## Credits

-I utilized a tutoring session with Scott who is a TA as well as a youtube tutorial on routes and class content
+I utilized class content, w3schools, and youtube.

 <img src = "https://github.com/brodi-xx/note-pad/blob/main/public/assets/Application-image.png?raw=true">